 - Buildings that produce at least as much energy as they consume for a net zero effect

-- Water conservation systems such as rainwater collection and recycling gray water
+- Water conservation systems, such as rainwater collection and recycling gray water

-- Integration into the surrounding landscape
+- Seamlessly blending and integrating architecture into the surrounding landscape

-- Use of renewable materials such as bamboo, hemp, cork, flax, and soy
+- Use of renewable materials, such as bamboo, hemp, cork, flax, and soy

 - Use of recycled and upcycled materials

-- Tiny houses, micro apartments and other small structures that help address the appetite for more sustainable housing and use less land mass and energy
+- Tiny houses, micro-apartments, and other small structures that help address the appetite for more sustainable housing and use less land mass and energy

 - Incorporation of plants and nature via living walls, tree-covered residential towers, and green roofs to help cool existing buildings and create healthy biophilic environments for humans